AutoParams/AutoParams/README.md

 Sometimes setting all the test data manually is very annoying.
 Sometimes some test data is required but not that important for a particular test.
 AutoParams automatically generates test arguments for your parameterized test method so you can focus more on your domain and your requirements.

 AutoParams is very easy to use.
-Just decorate your parameterized test method with `@AutoSource` annocation just like using `@ValueSoruce` or `@CsvSource` annotations.
+Just decorate your parameterized test method with `@AutoSource` annotation just like using `@ValueSource` annotation or `@CsvSource` annotation.
 That's all.
 Then AutoParams wiil generate arbitrary arguments for the parameters of the test method automatically.

 ```java
 @ParameterizedTest